-- It provides a much quieter, gradual warmth that spreads through the camper, as opposed to loud blasts of air from regular RV furnaces. - The Alde[®] System serves a dual purpose, not only heating the space but providing on-demand hot water. - Both propane gas (with 12V) and 120V shore power can be used to fuel the Alde® System.
+- It provides a much quieter, gradual warmth that spreads through the camper, as opposed to loud blasts of air from regular RV furnaces. - The Alde® System serves a dual purpose, not only heating the space but providing on-demand hot water and continuous hot water when combined with the Alde Flow. - Both propane gas (with 12V) and 120V shore power can be used to fuel the Alde® System.